mongo-express/mongo-express-docker/README.md

 # Configuration

-Environment vairables are passed to the `run` command for configuring a mongo-express container.
+Environment variables are passed to the `run` command for configuring a mongo-express container.

 	Name                            | Default         | Description
 	--------------------------------|-----------------|------------